VulpixelMC/design-principles/counscious_design.md

 should be avoided, unless your mod involves geopolitics.
 Trying to create "fair" depictions is normally just creating depictions that support the status quo, remember this: your work is propaganda once it includes partisan aspects.

 - Fauna degradation should be visible.
-Minecraft does this pretty well by the nature of just not respawning passive mobs, but feel welcome to go further.
+Minecraft does this pretty well by the nature of just not respawning passive mobs, but feel free to go further.